How to Become a Counselor in Louisiana - Online Counseling Programs

 appropriate renewal fee and completion of continuing education.

-Provisional licensed professional counselors must complete 20 CE hours to renew their license.
+Provisional licensed professional counselors must complete 20 continuing education (CE) hours to renew their license.
 LPCs in Louisiana must complete at least 40 hours of CE in professional counseling during the two-year renewal period to successfully renew their licenses.
 CE may be obtained through activities approved by the American Counseling Association, Louisiana Counseling Association, or National Board of Certified Counselors.
 Alternatively, LPCs may earn CE through coursework, home study, presentations, publishing, counseling, research, and peer supervision that the Louisiana Licensed Professional Counselors Board of Examiners deems fit.

 The Louisiana Licensed Professional Counselors Board of Examiners has an alternative route to licensure for counselors who have already obtained their licenses in other states.
 This process is known as “licensure endorsement”.
 Applicants from out of state must submit an application for licensure endorsement, a $200 fee, a declaration of practices and procedures, and a recent photo with signature.